FAQs

 • “Do you expect the students to apply to you directly?
 Or do students apply through their college”

-There is a box/field on the application form that must be signed by a member of UWC staff before it is submitted to us.
+There is a box/field on the application form that must be signed by a member of UWC staff before it is submitted.

 • “Do the students apply through the CAS coordinator, and the CAS coordinator screens the applications through some prescribed norms and then forwards the applications to you?”

-We recommend students liaise with their CAS or GoMakeADifference co-ordinator for them to read through the applications and provide feedback as to if there are any areas that could be improved, to strengthen your application.
+We recommend students liaise with their CAS or GoMakeADifference co-ordinator for them to read applications and provide feedback for improvements, to strengthen your application.
 It is important that someone at your college signs off your application.
-The projects are student led initiatives, but co-ordinators at colleges, can give guidance when they think it's needed to better the project.
+The projects are student led initiatives, but co-ordinators at colleges, can give guidance to better the project.

 • “I understand the grants used to be for final year students only; can any UWC student now apply?”